-- Within twenty working days after the last day of the education or resit period, the examiner provides the student with an opportunity to reviewthe assessed work. - b.
+- a.
+Within twenty working days after the last day of the education or resit period, the examiner provides the student with an opportunity to review the assessed work. - b.
 The examiner can organize the review at a determined place and time where the examiner arranges a collective discussion or hands out model answers. - c.
 During the review, the student has access to own work, to the questions and assignments of the particular interim examination and to information regarding the standards used for the assessment.
 Also an examiner or lecturer will be available to give the student an explication. - d.
 If the student is prevented from attending the review and discussions due to circumstances beyond their control, the student can still request review within fifteen working days after the results have been announced.
-The examiner decides on the place, time and manner in which the student shall inspect and discuss own work.

-e.
-Contrary to the provisions stated in subsections b and d the review and discussion for online courses will be organized online.
+The examiner decides on the place, time and manner in which the student shall inspect and discuss own work. - e.
+Contrary to the provisions stated in subsection b, the examiner of an online course can decide that the review and discussion will be organized online within the time frame mentioned in subsection a, or at a determined place after the mentioned term has expired.